-Since 2015, The Samuel Halperin Lecture and Youth Public Service Award has recognized young people who demonstrate the spirit of and commitment to public service and who have faced and overcome barriers and challenges to success.
-The lecture and youth award serves as an ongoing tribute to our founder, Sam Halperin, who dedicated his life and career to improving youth education, workforce, and policy outcomes.
+The lecture and youth award have served as an ongoing tribute to our founder, Sam Halperin, who dedicated his life and career to improving youth education, workforce, and policy outcomes.
 Sam also helped to personally mentor many youth and young adults in their careers in public service, and through this award, we hope to honor and continue his work.